Loss Functions for Neural Networks for Image Processing: Conclusions

 By design, both MS-SSIM and SSIM are not particularly sensitive to uniform biases (see Section~\ref{sec:SSIMperf}).
 This can cause changes of brightness or shifts of colors, which typically become more dull.
 However, MS-SSIM preserves the contrast in high-frequency regions better than the other loss functions we experimented with.
 On the other hand, \lone preserves colors and luminance---an error is weighed equally regardless of the local structure---but does not produce quite the same contrast as MS-SSIM.

-We propose to combine the characteristics of both error functions:
+To capture the best characteristics of both error functions, we propose to combine them:

-where we omitted the dependence on patch $P$ for all loss functions, and we empirically set $\alpha = 0.84$.
-The derivatives of Equation~\ref{eq:ourLoss} are simply the weighed sum of the derivatives of its two terms, which we compute in the previous sections.
+where we omitted the dependence on patch $P$ for all loss functions, and we empirically set $\alpha = 0.84$.\footnote{We chose the value for this parameter so that the contribution of the two losses would be roughly balanced.
+While we tested a few different values, we did not perform a thorough investigation.
+We did, however, notice that the results were not significantly sensitive to small variations of $\alpha$.} The derivatives of Equation~\ref{eq:ourLoss} are simply the weighed sum of the derivatives of its two terms, which we compute in the previous sections.
 Note that we add a point-wise multiplication between $G_{\sigma_G^M}$ and ${\cal L}^{\text{\lone}}$: this is because MS-SSIM propagates the error at pixel $q$ based on its contribution to MS-SSIM of the central pixel $\tilde{p}$, as determined by the Gaussian weights, see Equations~\ref{eq:dldx} and~\ref{eq:dcsdx}.